xpressio/delicious2firefox/README.md

 # delicious2firefox
 ## Synopsis

-Simple script that can be used to export bookmarks from the sqlite database (_ybookmarks.sql_) used by the delicious Firefox add-on. to the Netscape Bookmark File Format https://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx.
+Simple script that can be used to export bookmarks from the sqlite database file used by the now discontinued [delicious Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/delicious-bookmarks/) to a html file in the [Netscape Bookmark File Format](https://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx).

-The script is based on Qiangning Hong's **RescueDelicious**.
+The script is based on Qiangning Hong's [**RescueDelicious**](https://pypi.python.org/pypi/RescueDelicious).
 Thank you for your great work!

 ## Usage